sapegin/blog.sapegin.me/content/en/all/bower.md

 ## Automatic builds

 Bower puts the problem of project builds on the shoulders of the developer.
-The simplest method is just to concatenate the JS files with Grunt, Gulp or any other task runner that you use.
+The simplest method is to concatenate the JS files with Grunt, Gulp or any other task runner that you use.

 I use Grunt, so I’ll describe how to concatenate the packages with Grunt.
 There was a [big article](http://nano.sapegin.ru/all/grunt-0-4) on using Grunt in the June issue of last year, so I’ll show my config of the `grunt-contrib-concat` plugin right away: